Featured species: Common Loon

 - Common Horsetails, small, primitive remnants of once-massive Carboniferous forest tree-like plants, can be found in damp areas along roadsides.
 Sometimes spore cases can be seen at the tips of the jointed stems.
 Horsetails require water for sperm to be able to access eggs.
 Smaller stems will eventually ‘leaf out’ of the joints, producing a brushy appearance.
 Bits of silica sand reinforce the stems, and their granular texture reflects the name, ‘scouring rush.’

 - Whites and yellows are the main colour themes for many early bloomers.
 Look out for Red and White Trilliums, Spring Beauty, Yellow Trout Lily and Early Meadow Rue.
 Woodland herbs must pack a lot of growing into the short time before the canopy closes and light is reduced by up to 99%.
 Look for insects around these plants.

 - Trees that normally leaf out here at this time include Pin and Choke Cherry, Manitoba and Norway Maple, Trembling Aspen, Serviceberry (flowers before leaves ) and the willows.
 Leaf out can proceed very fast, so pay attention!
 Sketching leaves from one day to the next can show marked changes as they unfurl.
 Some leaves lie fully-formed within the buds and just have to be ‘inflated’.

 - May 5 is the mid-point of spring and in Southern regions the last frost generally occurs by mid-month or a bit later.
-It may be sooner or later where you are – find out, and compare that to the actual last day of frost this year.
+It may be sooner or later where you are – find out, (scroll down) and compare that to the actual last day of frost this year.